SciML/Surrogates.jl/docs/src/index.md

 # Overview
 A surrogate model is an approximation method that mimics the behavior of a computationally expensive simulation.
 In more mathematical terms: suppose we are attempting to optimize a function ``\; f(p)``, but each calculation of ``\; f`` is very expensive.
-It may be the case we need to solve a PDE for each point or use advanced numerical linear algebra machinery which is usually costly.
+It may be the case that we need to solve a PDE for each point or use advanced numerical linear algebra machinery, which is usually costly.
 The idea is then to develop a surrogate model ``\; g`` which approximates ``\; f`` by training on previous data collected from evaluations of ``\; f``.
-The construction of a surrogate model can be seen as a three steps process:
+The construction of a surrogate model can be seen as a three-step process:

-- Sample selection
+1. Sample selection
-- Construction of the surrogate model
+2. Construction of the surrogate model
-- Surrogate optimization
+3. Surrogate optimization

-The sampling methods are super important for the behaviour of the Surrogate.
+The sampling methods are super important for the behavior of the Surrogate.
 At the moment they are:

 - Grid sample
 - Uniform sample
 - Sobol sample
-- Latin Hypercupe sample
+- Latin Hypercube sample
 - Low discrepancy sample

 The available surrogates are: